 The ductus arteriosus (DA) is a fetal blood vessel connecting the left pulmonary artery Pulmonary artery The short wide vessel arising from the conus arteriosus of the right ventricle and conveying unaerated blood to the lungs.
 Lungs: Anatomy to the aorta Aorta The main trunk of the systemic arteries.
 Mediastinum and Great Vessels: Anatomy.
 The DA allows blood to bypass pulmonary circulation Circulation The movement of the blood as it is pumped through the cardiovascular system.
 ABCDE Assessment.
 After birth, the DA remains open for up to 72 hours and then constricts and involutes, becoming the ligamentum arteriosum Ligamentum arteriosum Prenatal and Postnatal Physiology of the Neonate.
 Failure of this process to occur results in patent ductus arteriosus (PDA), a condition that causes up to 10% of congenital heart defects.
 Patent ductus arteriosus is twice as common in girls (especially premature infants Premature infants A human infant born before 37 weeks of gestation.
 Sudden Infant Death Syndrome (SIDS)) and causes a continuous machinery-like murmur on clinical examination.
-Patent ductus arteriosus may be associated with other cardiac defects; an echocardiogram Echocardiogram Transposition of the Great Vessels can confirm the diagnosis.
+Patent ductus arteriosus may be associated with other cardiac defects; an echocardiogram Echocardiogram Transposition of the Great Arteries can confirm the diagnosis.
 Treatment aims at closure of the remnant structure either through pharmacological or surgical means.

 Last updated: May 16, 2024